cfarrell02/MoviesAppAPI/README.md

 ## Features.

-[A bullet-point list of the ADDITIONAL features/endpoints you have implemented in the API **THAT WERE NOT IN THE LABS** ].

  + All Previous TMDB Calls routed through new API - This includes, toprated movie and tv shows, upcoming tv shows, actors, movie/show credits, actor details/credits and db searching.
  + TV Shows - TVShows have been added to the API.